 Campers used the clothes line in the bathroom to dry their clothes.

 This is on of the places that the tent campers ate.
-There is only one person eating there in this photo, but usually it was very crowded.
+In this photo there is only one person eating at the table but usually it was very crowded.

 I took a walk back to the pond where people had been bathing the day before.
 The next two photos are of Redshanks that I saw near the hot pool..